Who We Are

-Our Board of Directors is a tripartite board consisting of up to eighteen members representing the private sector, public sector and low‒income representatives of our community.
+Our Board of Directors is a tripartite board consisting of eighteen member seats representing the private sector, public sector and low‒income representatives of our community.
 The unique structure of a Community Action Agency brings together diverse leaders of the community to collaborate and respond to the community needs more effectually.

 Our services are supported by hundreds of volunteers who play a critical role in the success of our services and assist our dedicated ATCAA staff.
 We gratefully acknowledge their help, financial support and the contribution of local community organizations, schools, agencies, churches, businesses and individuals.

 Since its first year, 1981, ATCAA has become involved in a variety of programs based on community needs and available funding.
 Programs and services are provided in both counties at convenient locations with Agency Service centers in Jackson and Sonora.
 Many services are also currently provided in neighboring counties of Calaveras, Alpine and Mariposa.
 ATCAA’s administrative office is located in Jackson, CA.

 Formation of ATCAA

 The Amador Tuolumne Community Action Agency (ATCAA) was established in July, 1981 through a Joint Powers Agreement (JPA) between the counties of Amador and Tuolumne.
 The two counties formed a JPA because, at that time, each county separately lacked the minimum 50,000 population level for Community Services Block Grant (CSBG) funding.